What my Granchildren have taught me about life

 I was totaly unprepared for my new role as - GRANDMA.

-But, from the first moment I laid eyes on them, I was a changed person.
+But, from the first moment I laid eyes on each one of them, I was a changed person.

 Grandma in overdrive!

 What possibly struck me most, was the intensity of the feelings I had for these little miracles.
 So pure and so perfect.

 Blessed is he or her who can call themselves a grandparent for they can impact on a life today.

 All of a sudden, my role changed.
 I was not the 24/7-mom-on-call anymore, I got to choose the what, when and where!

 And that is where the true blessing comes in, spelt T.I.M.E.

 TIME to play, to cuddle, to listen and to spoil.

 - You have to be fit to be a grandparent!
 Seriously, when last did you carry 10+ kilogramme just for fun?